astamato/firebase-dynamiclinks-playground/README.md

 # firebase-dynamiclinks-playground

-By no means this demo app is an example of an architecture to follow.
-Actually there's no architecture whatsoever, this is just an example of how Firebase Dynamic Links works and how easy it is to integrate.
+[DISCLAIMER]
+This project contains a sample application to demonstrate the usage of some of Firebase Dynamic Links capabilities.

+It has no architecture at all, the data is just hardcoded and does not come from an API.
+It does not represent how I would've architectured the code.